 Meal moths can be a real nuisance, and getting rid of them can be a challenge.
 But there are some natural pantry moth repellents that can help keep them away.

 One of the best pantry moth repellents is diatomaceous earth.
 This natural substance is made from the fossilized remains of tiny aquatic creatures called diatoms.

 When pantry moths come into contact with diatomaceous earth, it cuts through their exoskeletons and dries them out, killing them.

 Another pantry moth repellent is cedar oil.
 This natural oil has a strong scent that pantry moths find offensive.
 Simply add a few drops of cedar oil to a cotton ball or piece of cloth and place it in your pantry.
 You can also add cedar oil to a diffuser to help keep pantry moths at bay.

 Pantry moths are definitely not a pleasant sight.
 They dwell in our pantries, contaminate our food, and can sometimes trigger allergies.

 Thankfully, pantry moths aren’t dangerous to our health.
-Even if you consume large amounts of eggs and larvae, you shouldn’t feel anything beyond some gastrointestinal discomfort.
+Even if you consume large amounts of eggs and pantry moth larvae, you shouldn’t feel anything beyond some gastrointestinal discomfort.
 Otherwise, you’re actually getting an extra source of protein!